 All tuition and fees are payable at registration for each term.
-Tuition and fees may be paid by cash, check, money order, or credit card and may be paid online through BannerWeb <a href=
+Tuition and fees may be paid by cash, check, money order, or credit card and may be paid online through BannerWeb961, by telephone, or in person.
+Checks should be made payable to Southeastern Technical College and may not be post-dated.
+Continuing education and specialty course fees are assessed on a cost recovery plus formula.